James Brown: Legacy

 Brown received awards and honors throughout his lifetime and after his death.
-In 1993 the City Council of Steamboat Springs, Colorado, conducted a poll of residents to choose a new name for the bridge that crossed the Yampa River on Shield Drive.
+In 1993, the City Council of Steamboat Springs, Colorado, conducted a poll of residents to choose a new name for the bridge that crossed the Yampa River on Shield Drive.
 The winning name, with 7,717 votes, was "James Brown Soul Center of the Universe Bridge".
 The bridge was officially dedicated in September 1993, and Brown appeared at the ribbon-cutting ceremony for the event.
 A petition was started by local ranchers to return the name to "Stockbridge" for historical reasons, but they backed off after citizens defeated their efforts because of the popularity of Brown's name.
 Brown returned to Steamboat Springs, Colorado, on July 4, 2002, for an outdoor festival, performing with bands such as the String Cheese Incident.

 During his long career, Brown received many prestigious music industry awards and honors.
 In 1983 he was inducted into the Georgia Music Hall of Fame.
 Brown was one of the first inductees into the Rock and Roll Hall of Fame at its inaugural induction dinner in New York on January 23, 1986.
-At that time, the members of his original vocal group, the Famous Flames (Bobby Byrd, Johnny Terry, Bobby Bennett, and Lloyd Stallworth) were not inducted.
-However, on April 14, 2012, the Famous Flames were automatically and retroactively inducted into the Hall of Fame alongside Brown, without the need for nomination and voting, on the basis that they should have been inducted with him in 1986.
+At that time, the members of his original vocal group, the Famous Flames, Bobby Byrd, Johnny Terry, Bobby Bennett, and Lloyd Stallworth, were not inducted.
+On April 14, 2012, the Famous Flames were automatically and retroactively inducted into the Hall of Fame alongside Brown, without the need for nomination and voting, on the basis that they should have been inducted with him in 1986.

 On February 25, 1992, Brown was awarded a Lifetime Achievement Award at the 34th annual Grammy Awards.
 Exactly a year later, he received a Lifetime Achievement Award at the 4th annual Rhythm & Blues Foundation Pioneer Awards.
 A ceremony was held for Brown on January 10, 1997, to honor him with a star on the Hollywood Walk of Fame.